CalvinLloyd117/CraftBanzi/README.md

 ### Utilities

 Contains System info, Database Backup, and more.
 Typically nothing should need to be done within this tab.
 If more information is required regarding Utilities, [here is the Craft documentation pertaining to it](https://craftcms.com/docs/3.x/extend/#modules-vs-plugins).

+### Settings

+Various CMS Settings related to System and Content.
+This is where the structure of *Fields* and *Sections* can be modified and routes can be added.

+Generally speaking, settings should not need to be modified, and should not be unless you know what you are doing.

+### Plugin Store

+Find and add new plugins to the CMS.
+In general, Plugins should be avoided and should not be installed unless they recieve adequate support and have no system vulnerabilities.

+## Content Management

+Managing content in a Content Management System (CMS) like ***Craft CMS*** is straight forward and easy, and does not require any modifications to be made to the front-end template code at all.
+All modification and additions to content can be done from the back-end with no programming knowledge, or knowledge of web development at all.